tailscale-dev/deck-tailscale/readme.md

 ## How it works

+This script is derived from the [original guide](https://tailscale.com/blog/steam-deck), but has been tweaked to make the process smoother and produce an installation that comes up automatically on boot (no need to enter desktop mode).

 The Tailscale binaries `tailscale` and `tailscaled` are installed in `/opt/tailscale/`.
 The Tailscale systemd unit file is installed at `/etc/systemd/system/tailscale.service`.
 The override file to reconfigure the services `Exec` commands is installed at `/etc/systemd/system/tailscaled.service.d/override.conf`.
 The defaults file for the variables `PORT` and `FLAGS` is installed at `/etc/default/tailscaled`

 The service is then started and enabled via `systemctl`.